"Boone's Original Bicycle Shop"

 From 1980 to 1983, Boone Bike & Touring hop-skipped from one location to another in Boone, as Ireland nurtured his new business, attempting to find the right space with visibility and room to grow.

 In the early days, inventory was limited, but the repair shop was solid, and the passion for the sport began to spread.
 Despite what the name of the business implies, Boone Bike has never led bicycle tours.
-Back then, the word “touring” implied “touring around the countryside,” not racing your bicycle, according to Norris.
+Back then, the word “touring” implied “touring around the countryside,” not racing your bicycle, according to Norris, since you only had a few choices of bicycle type back then.
+You either bought a touring bike or a racing bike.

-Wearing sweatpants, tennis shoes and no helmets, they both recall the moments that led them to shave their hairy legs and ditch the handlebar bag touring bicycles.
+Wearing sweatpants, tennis shoes and no helmets, they both recall the moments that led them to shave their hairy legs and ditch their "handlebar bag" touring bicycles.

 While riding on a tandem bicycle, Ireland and then-girlfriend Vicki Coffey told Lyons, “Get behind us!
 Get as close as you can!
 And stay there!” as they went screaming through the tight turns on U.S. 221 from Grandfather Mountain back toward Blowing Rock.

 Norris felt that same rush descending Shull’s Mill Road on his first Peugeot racing bicycle.
 Lessons in drafting and other racing tips were often shared by Ireland as his loyal following began to grow.
-By 1983, King Street had become the shop’s new address, spending a few years in the current Mountaineer Mania location, before moving across the street to the current Hob Nob Farm Café.
+By 1983, King Street had become the shop’s new address, spending a few years in the current Mountaineer Mania location, before moving across the street to the current Wildcraft Eatery restaurant.
 Ireland gained the visibility he desired, established a solid reputation stocking Trek bicycles and sold the business to Peggy and Len Clinard in 1986.

 The shop was managed by Bart Slatton, and in perfect complement to the roof line of the building, he renamed the shop “Boone Bike and Runner’s Barn,” adding running shoes and apparel.
 Unfortunately, the running component didn’t take off like they had hoped.
 By the late 1980s, the Clinards “saved the shop” and restored the original name, according to Norris.